Improving constraints on primordial non-Gaussianity from Quaia with a new cosmological observable: angular redshift fluctuations: Analysis pipeline

 \subsection{Angular power spectra}

-In order to estimate the angular power spectra of the Quaia density, ARF and their cross-correlation, as well as the cross-correlations with the $Planck$ lensing, we use the pseudo-$C_\ell$ approach implemented in the publicly available \texttt{NaMaster} code \citep{1809.09603}.
+To estimate the angular power spectra of the Quaia density, ARFs, their cross-correlation, as well as the cross-correlations with the $Planck$ lensing, we used the pseudo-$C_\ell$ approach implemented in the publicly available \texttt{NaMaster} code \citep{1809.09603}.
 The pseudo-$C_\ell$ of a pair of fields is defined as

 where $X, Y \equiv g, z, \kappa$ are the observed fields.
-Then, the difference between the true and measured $C_\ell$ due to the effects of the mask is taken into account through the mode-coupling matrix $M_{\ell \ell'}$ as
+Then, the difference between the true and measured $C_\ell$ due to the effects of the mask was accounted for using the mode-coupling matrix $M_{\ell \ell'}$:

-In practice, the inversion of the $M_{\ell \ell'}$ matrix is done using the MASTER algorithm \citep{Hivon_2002}, which requires a discrete binning of the angular power spectrum.
-We use the implementation in the \texttt{compute\_full\_master} function in the \texttt{NaMaster} code to calculate the angular power spectra, and we bin the theory curves using the same bandpower window functions.
-For our analysis, we set a multipole binning of $\Delta \ell = 2$ for $\ell \leq 40$, $\Delta \ell = 5$ for $40 < \ell \leq 60$ and $\Delta \ell = 30$ for $\ell > 60$.
-This binning scheme is also used in \cite{Alonso_2025,fabbian2025} and intends to provide a good enough sampling of the angular power spectra at the lower multipoles where the $f_{\rm NL}$ signal arises.
-For the masks, we use the selection function with a 0.5 threshold for the Quaia observables and the $Planck$ PR4 mask for the CMB lensing.
+In practice, $M_{\ell \ell'}$ matrix inversion is performed using the MASTER algorithm \citep{Hivon_2002}, which requires a discrete binning of the angular power spectrum.
+We used the implementation in the \texttt{compute\_full\_master} function in the \texttt{NaMaster} code to calculate the angular power spectra, and we binned the theory curves using the same band-power window functions.
+For our analysis, we set a multipole binning of $\Delta \ell = 2$ for $\ell \leq 40$, $\Delta \ell = 5$ for $40 < \ell \leq 60$, and $\Delta \ell = 30$ for $\ell > 60$.
+This binning scheme is also used in \cite{Alonso_2025,fabbian2025} and provides sufficiently accurate sampling of the angular power spectra at the lower multipoles where the $f_{\rm NL}$ signal arises.
+For the masks, we used the selection function with a 0.5 threshold for the Quaia observables and the $Planck$ PR4 mask for CMB lensing.

-Note that the $Planck$ PR4 CMB lensing maps are provided at resolution $N_{\rm side} = 2048$, while we use Quaia maps at resolution $N_{\rm side} = 128$.
-To overcome this issue, when computing the Quaia cross-correlations with the CMB lensing, $C_\ell^{\kappa g}$ and $C_\ell^{\kappa z}$, we filter out the multipoles larger than $3 N_{\rm side} -1$ from the $Planck$ lensing $a_{\ell m}$ and generate a lensing map from this filtered $a_{\ell m}$ at resolution $N_{\rm side} = 128$.
-We do not use any mask apodization for the Quaia observables, but instead apodize the $Planck$ mask using the \texttt{mask\_apodization} routine in \texttt{NaMaster}, with the `C1' apodization type and a 0.2 degree scale.
+Note that the $Planck$ PR4 CMB lensing maps are provided at a resolution of $N_{\rm side} = 2048$, while we used Quaia maps at a resolution of $N_{\rm side} = 128$.
+To overcome this issue when computing the Quaia cross-correlations with CMB lensing, $C_\ell^{\kappa g}$ and $C_\ell^{\kappa z}$, we filtered out multipoles greater than $3 N_{\rm side} -1$ from the $Planck$ lensing $a_{\ell m}$ and generated a lensing map from this filtered $a_{\ell m}$ at a resolution of $N_{\rm side} = 128$.
+We did not use any mask apodization for the Quaia observables but rather apodized the $Planck$ mask using the \texttt{mask\_apodization} routine in \texttt{NaMaster} with the "C1" apodization type and a 0.2 degree scale.
+This choice was made to maintain consistency with the analysis by \citet{fabbian2025}, though its impact at our $N_{\rm side} = 128$ resolution is mostly small or negligible.